BeepIsla/csgo-commend-bot/README.md

 # Account Parsing
 Use the `parseAccountList.js` in order to parse a list of `account:password` into a compatible format.
 To use this just rename your file to `input.txt` or change line 10 in the script.
 By default it will append all accounts to the list already present in `accounts.json`.
 If you want to fully override all accounts in the `accounts.json` change `AppendToFile` from `true` to `false` in the script at line 1.
 To run it just enter `node parseAccountList.js`.

+# Command Line Arguments
+You can define up to 2 command line arguments.

+The first one is always the SteamID you want to commend bot, it accepts any of [these](#account-to-commend) formats as long as there is no space in it.

+The second argument is always the amount of commends you want to send.

+Both are optional, if one doesn't exist the default [config](#config) value will be used.

+`node index.js [AccountToCommend] [CommendsToSend]`

+Examples:

+- `node index.js` - Will start the commend bot using the `config.json`
+- `node index.js gabelogannewell` - Will start the commend bot and will commend accountid `22202` with `config.json`-CommendsToSend's commends
+- `node index.js https://steamcommunity.com/id/gabelogannewell/ 10` - Will start the commend bot and will commend accountid `22202` with `10` commends

 # Proxies